Suzaalx/CineWave/Readme.md

 For more information on React and TailwindCSS, visit their respective documentation.
 For API usage, refer to [The Movie Database (TMDB) API documentation](https://developers.themoviedb.org/3).

 ## Examples
-*To be added: screenshots or code snippets demonstrating the application in use.*
-()

 ![project homepage](public/readme.png)